Pofay/clean-reactivities/README.md

 - Using Plain SQL Reads on Certain Queries (Bypassing Domain Layer)

-I do have some plans for this repository to mimic the [RealWorld](https://github.com/gothinkster/realworld) in that the application will function in the same way regardless if you swap the backend or frontend with something different.
+I do have some plans for this repository to mimic the [RealWorld](https://github.com/gothinkster/realworld) in that the application will function in the same way regardless if you swap the backend or frontend with a different framework.